bhstoller/AgeTransform-VAE/README.md

 ### CVAE Architecture
 <p align="justify">
-Our Conditional VAE architecture consists of a CNN-based encoder that encodes face images and conditioning attributes (age and gender) into a latent space representation.
-A corresponding decoder reconstructs the images, conditioned on the latent representation and attributes, enabling effective attribute disentanglement and manipulation.
+Our Conditional VAE architecture (CVAE) consists of a CNN-based encoder that encodes face images and conditioning attributes (age and gender) into a latent space representation.
+Subsequently, our corresponding decoder reconstructs the images, conditioned on the latent representation and attributes, enabling effective attribute disentanglement and manipulation.
 </p>

 ![image](figures/architecture.png)